Trisha Paytas Claims to Have Gotten Married and Has Post-Wedding Celebration at Criss Angel's Show

 "Today was wild," Paytas, 31, tweeted.
 "I got married and got to go on stage with @CrissAngel.
 So much to talk about but I'll see u on Monday social media ...gotta wrap my head around all this...also #mindfreak is THE best show I've ever seen .....always. !!
 Criss' #1 fan for life."

-In a video posted on Instagram, the YouTube star appears onstage with Angel at his show, wearing a feathered white top paired with a white mini skirt, knee-high boots and a veil.
+In a video posted on Instagram, the YouTube star appears onstage with Angel at his show, wearing a feathered white top paired with a white mini skirt, silver-studded knee-high platform boots and a veil.

 "We just want to say," Angel began.